 How cracked teeth occur?

 A cracked tooth is simply a tooth with a small fracture, like a chip in glass.
-These cracks may occur for numerous reasons like biting an object (we have all been there), accidents, having a habit of grinding your teeth when sleeping and tooth decay or large fillings.
+These cracks may occur for numerous reasons like biting an object (we have all been there), accidents, having a habit of grinding your teeth when sleeping and Tooth decay or large fillings.
 But don't worry!
 Not all cracks mean serious damage.
 Some are very small and do not cause any pain and for others you should have to be a little careful.
-We can briefly list them as follows:

 Imagine it as a tiny scratch on the car's windshield.
 It does not spread if treated immediately.
 If you are wondering “Will it heal on its own?
 The response depends on type and size of the crack you have.
 You can usually stop it from getting worse if you take care of it.